Position begins August 1, 2015

-The ideal candidate should have an advanced degree and at least three years of teaching experience, preferably in independent schools.
+The ideal candidate will be a professional, certified educator and musician, possessing a deep commitment to working with student musicians.
+The candidate should demonstrate a strong rapport with students and organizational skills, as well as a collaborative work style.
+Charisma, humor, energy, and a desire to grow professionally and participate in the larger school culture are essential characteristics for this candidate.
 Compensation and benefits are consistent with other area independent schools and adjusted based on candidate qualifications.
 Interested persons should send letter of interest, resume, and educational philosophy to Mrs. Kathy Wood, Associate Head of School for Academic Affairs, at firstname.lastname@example.org

 All Saints Episcopal School: Located in Tyler, Texas, midway between Dallas and Shreveport, All Saints is a co-ed independent day school of approximately 700 students in grades 3K - 12.
 Founded by Christ Episcopal Church in 1976, the school enjoyed rapid growth and is among a premier group of college preparatory schools in East Texas, and the only one accredited by the Independent School Association of the Southwest and an NAIS member.
 All graduates matriculate to colleges or universities, many among the most selective in the nation.
 Much of the school’s success may be attributed to effective advancement work which rapidly grew enrollment to over 700 in the last decade and secured a 150 acre campus and funded state of the art facilities.